reiswich/vjs/README.md

- vjs  - client-side JavaScript library
+ vjs  - client-side JavaScript library.
+Based on JQuery and Requirejs